Real Name | Jason Raymond Bay |

 Fact Sheet

-- Jason Bay's nationality is Canadian
+- Jason Bay is Canadian

-- Jason Bay is a(n) Baseball player
+- What does Jason Bay do?
+Jason Bay's job is being a(n) Baseball player

 - Jason Bay was born on 1978-9-20